Robert Costin

-Robert Costin is a British organist, harpsichordist, and teacher.
-He is Head of Academic Music and Organist at Sherborne School.
+Robert Costin is a British organist, harpsichordist and music educator.
+He has held musical and teaching appointments in the United Kingdom, New Zealand, Italy, Thailand and the United States, and has performed internationally as a recitalist and recording artist.

 Life and career

-Robert Costin began his musical career as a chorister at Peterborough Cathedral and later became a music scholar at Oundle School.
-He studied organ and harpsichord at the Royal Academy of Music from 1989 to 1990, and was Organ Scholar at Pembroke College, Cambridge, from 1990 to 1993.
-In 1990, he was awarded a Fellowship of the Royal College of Organists.
-In November 2024, he was appointed an Associate of the Royal Academy of Music in recognition of his contributions to the profession.
+Costin began his musical career as a chorister at Peterborough Cathedral and later became a music scholar at Oundle School.
+He studied organ and harpsichord at the Royal Academy of Music from 1989 to 1990 and was Organ Scholar of Pembroke College, Cambridge, from 1990 to 1993.
+In 1990, aged nineteen, he became a Fellow of the Royal College of Organists (FRCO).
+In 2025, he was elected an Associate of the Royal Academy of Music (ARAM) in recognition of his services to music.

-Costin has held organist positions at Wellington Cathedral of St Paul, Holy Trinity Cathedral, Auckland, and Blackburn Cathedral.
-His teaching appointments include roles at Worksop College, Bedford School, Ardingly College, Highgate School, St Paul's Cathedral School, St Louis School, Milan, Rugby School Thailand, and Sherborne School.
+After graduating from Cambridge, Costin served as Assistant Director of Music at Wellington Cathedral of St Paul.
+He subsequently served as interim Director of Music at Holy Trinity Cathedral, Auckland, and as Assistant Director of Music at Blackburn Cathedral.

+His teaching appointments have included positions at Worksop College, Bedford School, Ardingly College, Highgate School, St Paul's Cathedral School, St Louis School in Milan, Rugby School Thailand, Sherborne School and Saint Mary's School in Raleigh, North Carolina.

-As a performer, Costin has toured extensively in Europe, Australasia, and North America.
+As a performer, Costin has appeared in Europe, Australia, New Zealand and North America.

+Recordings

+Costin's recordings have focused particularly on the organ and keyboard music of Johann Sebastian Bach.
+He has also recorded works by Herbert Howells, Franz Liszt, Julius Reubke, Carl Philipp Emanuel Bach, Wolfgang Amadeus Mozart and Joseph Haydn.

+His recording of Bach's The Well-Tempered Clavier, performed on the Metzler organ of Trinity College, Cambridge, was reviewed in Gramophone.
+His recording of The Art of Fugue, made on the same instrument, received a five-star review in Choir & Organ.